MyBord/mybord-client/docs/projectManagement.md

 ### A. Highest - MVP

+  * look into animations when log in, log out, and log back in, how the page fallback looks
   * fix logging in and logging out
   * create files to deal with animations exclusively
   * add transition from spa fallback to app (e.g. dashboard page) and transition into dashboard page